Avalanche Level 1 – Salt Lake City, Utah

 All Upcoming Dates and Locations:

-At the end of the Hybrid Avalanche Level 1 course the student should be able to:
+At the end of this Avalanche Level 1 course in Utah, students should be able to:

 • Interpret the avalanche forecast bulletin and choose appropriate avalanche terrain for the day